PrakashRSuthar/SmartLeakDetection-/readme.md

 # 💧 Smart Water Leakage Detector (Arduino + Flow Sensor)

 A simple IoT prototype to detect abnormal water flow indicating possible leaks using a **flow sensor and Arduino Uno**.
+A more advanced and scalable version of this system can be explored by referring to the accompanying research paper by me

 ---